wuahmartor/portfolio/README.md

 ## 🚀 About Me
 Hi, I'm Reuben!
-I'm a registered nurse and an aspiring graduate with an MS in Data Science.
+I'm a registered nurse and an aspiring Data Scientist with an MS in Data Science.
 After several years working in nursing in various nursing specialties,I chose to pursue a technical degree in data science to help improve some of the lapses I have found in the healthcare industry.

 ## 🛠 Skills